MikroElektronika/mikrosdk_click_v2/clicks/charger17/README.md

 ## Example Description

-> This example demonstrates the use of Charger 17 click board by enabling battery charging and displaying the charging status.
+> This example demonstrates the use of Charger 17 Click board by enabling battery charging and displaying the charging status.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which enables charging.
+> Initializes the driver and performs the Click default configuration which enables charging.

 ```c